hohonu-vicml/DirectedDiffusion/README.md

 ## :fire: Acknolwedgements

-We thank Jason Baldridge, Avisek Lahiri, and Arkanath Pathak for helpful feedback.
+We thank Jason Baldridge, and Arkanath Pathak for helpful feedback.

 ## :fire: TODO